karan9920/camera-app/README.md

 1. Open the app.
 2. Click on "Open Camera" button.
 3. Take a picture of yourself with the face aligned in the center of the overlay.
-4. Click "save" button to save the picture in your photos app.
+4. Click "save" button to save the picture in your photos app in PNG format.
 5. Click "Retake" button to capture another photo